 - support (economic) – how their finances were arranged and how they hold their property.

 Legislation requires that, in certain circumstances, the estate cannot be distributed for six months after Letters Probate or Letters of Administration are obtained.
 These circumstances include:

-- dependents of the deceased may have a claim pursuant to The Dependents’ Relief Act, 1996 because the will did not make adequate arrangements for their support.
-Dependents include a legal, common law or same-sex spouse, children under the age of 18 years; or children over the age of 18 years who by reason of physical or mental disability are not able to support themselves; and
+- dependants of the deceased may have a claim pursuant to The Dependants' Relief Act, 1996 because the will did not make adequate arrangements for their support.
+Dependants include a legal, common law or same-sex spouse, children under the age of 18 years; or children over the age of 18 years who by reason of physical or mental disability are not able to support themselves; and

 - a legal, common law or same-sex spouse who was not named as the sole beneficiary of the estate may apply for a division of the family property after the death of the other spouse.